Synchrotron X-ray diagnostics of cutoff shape of nonthermal electron spectrum at young supernova remnants: Cutoff shape of the electron spectrum

 It may happen that the maximum energy is limited by the escape process (Ptuskin \& Zirakashvili~\cite{ptuskin05}; Drury et al.~\cite{drury09}; Caprioli et al.~\cite{caprioli09}; Ohira et al.~\cite{ohira10}).
 Here we consider the simplest case (see \S~\ref{sec:escape}), in which a free escape boundary exists upstream of the shock front.
 In the test particle limit, we analytically derive

-If nonlinear effects, in particular the decay of self-excited upstream turbulence, is taken into account, then $a$ may be slightly larger (e.g., Lee et al.~\cite{lee12}) although precise cutoff shape is at present highly uncertain (Ellison \& Bykov~\cite{ellison2011}).
+If nonlinear effects, in particular the decay of self-excited upstream turbulence, are taken into account, then $a$ may be slightly larger (e.g., Lee et al.~\cite{lee12}) although the precise cutoff shape is at present highly uncertain (Ellison \& Bykov~\cite{ellison2011}).
 However, as long as $\beta\approx1$, the escape process does not affect the maximum electron energy (Ohira et al.~\cite{ohira12}) and hence the cutoff shape for young SNRs.

-Equations~(3), (4), and (5), are derived on the assumption that the shock velocity is constant with time, while the shock velocity of real SNRs decreases with time after the free expansion phase.
-Some young SNRs are still in the free expansion phase or just enter the Sedov phase, so that the effect of shock deceleration is not important.
-Even if the shock velocity is decreasing, our assumption of the stationary shock may not influence the result significantly because of the following reasons.
-In the cooling limited and escape limited cases, the acceleration time of electrons with arbitrary energy is smaller than the dynamical time, so that the shock velocity can be treated stationary.
+Equations~(3), (4), and (5), are derived on the assumption that the shock velocity is constant with time, but the shock velocity of real SNRs decreases with time after the free expansion phase.
+Some young SNRs are still in the free expansion phase or have just entered the Sedov phase, so that the effect of shock deceleration is not important.
+Even if the shock velocity is decreasing, our assumption that the shock is stationary may not significantly influence the result because of the following reasons.
+In the cooling limited and escape limited cases, the acceleration time of electrons with arbitrary energy is smaller than the dynamical time, so that the shock velocity can be treated as stationary.
 Even in the age-limited case, high-energy particles produced around the shock suffer adiabatic expansion after they are transported downstream of the shock and lose their energy.
-Hence, at the given epoch, the spectrum for high-energy particles is dominated by those which are being accelerated at that time, in other words, the energy spectrum of particles does not so much depend on the past acceleration history.
-Especially, we are now interested in the energy region near the upper end of the spectrum because as seen in the following, X-rays are produced by particles with energy near the maximum energy.
-In this energy regime, the electron spectrum is well approximated by those for stationary shocks.
+Hence, at a given epoch, the spectrum for high-energy particles is dominated by those which are being accelerated at that time, in other words, the energy spectrum of particles does not depend so much on the past acceleration history.
+In particular, we are now interested in the energy region near the upper end of the spectrum because as seen in the following, X-rays are produced by particles with energy near the maximum energy.
+In this energy regime, the electron spectrum is well approximated by that for the stationary shock case.